Very high frequency: United States and Canada

 Cable television, though not transmitted aerially, uses a spectrum of frequencies overlapping VHF.

 VHF television

 The U.S. FCC allocated television broadcasting to a channelized roster as early as 1938 with 19 channels.
 That changed three more times: in 1940 when Channel 19 was deleted and several channels changed frequencies, then in 1946 with television going from 18 channels to 13 channels, again with different frequencies, and finally in 1948 with the removal of Channel 1 (analog channels 2–13 remain as they were, even on cable television).
-Channels 14–19 later appeared on the UHF band, while channel 1 remains unused.
+Channels 14–19 later appeared on the UHF band, while channel 1 remains unused, except as a "virtual channel".